My Precious Granddaughter

 April Senior Picture

 The Result of the Assignment

 I read her paper and was surprised by some of what she wrote.
 She covered all the basics from school age through marriages and my children.
 She described my life today very well.
-She stated that I wanted my legacy to my children to be the genealogy research that can be passed down through the generations.
+She stated that my legacy to my children will be the genealogy research I do that can be passed down through the generations.
 I want to be remembered for all the good times I spent with my family and my dedication to them.

-She wrote, “The advice she gave to me at the end of the interview is something she’s been telling me since before I can remember: education first, then marriage.
+She wrote, “The advice she gave to me at the end of the interview is something she’s been telling me for such a long time: education first, then marriage.
 And when I do get married, I should make sure that he treats his own family well.
 She also told me that communication is very important to a happy marriage.”

 Then she wrote, “My grandmother is probably one of the most influential people in my life.
 Not only was she a huge part of childhood growing up, but she is overall an amazing person.
 Despite all the hardships she’s been through, she managed to raise three happy sons and she can always find a reason to smile.”
 I was smiling with tears in my eye when I read the paper.
 It means so much to me for her to feel that way as I have loved her dearly all her life.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.